Doxzoo Terms & Conditions

 8.5 Setting a new deadline for delivery.
 If You do not wish to treat the Contract as at an end straight away You can give us a new deadline for delivery, which must be reasonable, and You can treat the Contract as at an end if we do not meet the new deadline.

 8.6 Ending the Contract for late delivery.
 If You do choose to treat the Contract as at an end for late delivery under clause 8.3 or clause 8.4 You can cancel your order for any of the Goods or reject goods that have been delivered.
 If You wish, You can reject or cancel the order for some of those Goods (not all of them), unless splitting them up would significantly reduce their value.
 After that we will refund any sums You have paid to us for the cancelled goods and their delivery.
 If the Goods have been delivered to You, You must post them back to us.
-We will pay the costs of postage.
-Please call customer services on 03304004480 or email us at [email protected] for a return label or to arrange collection.
+Please contact customer services via email at [email protected] or via Livechat.

 8.7 When You become responsible for the goods.
 Goods will be your responsibility from the time we deliver the Goods to the address You gave us.